 There are two main federal laws that apply to ESAs: the Air Carrier Access Act, and the Fair Housing Act.
-Our New York Emotional Support Dog Letters prescribed by our company are legally compliant and prescribed by mental health professionals.
+Our New York Emotional Support Dog Letters recommended an by our company are legally compliant and recommended an by mental health professionals.

 What kind of Licensed Mental Health Professional will sign my letter?